BioinfoHKUSurgery/Bioinfo-Workshop-2024/1-Introduction-to-R.md

 ```

 #### 2.1.5 Factor ***
 `Factor` is a special case of `character` data type, which is often used to represent categorical data.
-Categories of each factor data type are known as `LEVELS`.
+Categories of each factor data type are known as `Levels`.
 E.g. for gender,

 ```r
 gender <- factor(c("female", "male", "male", "female", "male"))